buzzbuzzin/buzz_ios/supabase/migrations/PERMIT_BADGES_IMPLEMENTATION.md

 ### Test New License Upload

-1. Upload a license with type "RPA Flight Reviewer (CAN)"
+1. Upload a license with type "Flight Reviewer (CAN)"
 2. Check `pilot_licenses` table - should have new record
 3. Check `badges` table - should automatically have new badge with `badge_type = 'flight_reviewer'`
 4. Open Badges view in app - should show Flight Reviewer badge under "Permits" category